-If you need to boost your credit score, it won’t happen overnight.
+If you need to improve your credit score, it won’t happen overnight.

-Credit scores take into account years of past behaviour you can find on your credit report, and not just your most recent financial activity.
+Your credit score is calculated from years of past behaviour that you can find on your credit report, not just your recent financial activity.

 - Watch those credit card balances.